NOAA-GSL/hrrr-smoke-vis/services/frontend/README.md

 to start both the development server and the Cypress UI.

 In addition to test specs in the `cypress/` directory, we lint our JavaScript with [ESLint](https://eslint.org/) and format it using [Prettier](https://prettier.io/).
 Cypress, ESLint, and Prettier are all run when you run `npm test`.
+Make sure you've started the development server before running `npm test` or your integration tests will all fail.